free shipping on orders over $25

-When hiking with dogs in bear territory, carrying bear spray is a must for safety.
+Carrying bear repellents for hiking with dogs is a must for safety.
 Verify it’s at least 7.9 ounces and check the expiration date before your trip.
 Bear bells on your dog’s collar can help alert bears to your presence, reducing the chance of startling them.
 Keeping your dog on a sturdy leash with reliable recall training further minimizes risks.
 Be sure to manage dog waste properly and reduce odors by grooming your dog regularly.
 By following these tips and preparing adequately, you’ll enhance your and your dog’s safety on the trails.
 Learn more about each protective measure ahead.

 Key Takeaways